amit-mndal/Climatrack-weather-/README.md

 # 🌤️ Weather App

-A simple and responsive weather app that fetches real-time weather data using the OpenWeatherMap API.
+A simple and responsive weather app that fetches real-time weather data using the OpenWeatherMap API..

 ## Features